 - Make a paste of the Onions.

-- While cooking; heat butter in a pan and temper the butter with Kasuri Methi.
+- While cooking, heat the butter in a pan and temper it with Kasuri Methi.

 - Add onion paste and cook till it turns translucent in color.

-- Now add hung curd followed by green chilies and cook till the curd mixes.
+- Now add the hung curd, followed by green chilies, and cook until the curd is well mixed.

 - Slower the heat and cook until the butter comes from the side.

-- At this point add marinated chicken chunks and also the remaining marinade left in the bowl to the pan.
+- At this point, add the marinated chicken chunks and also the remaining marinade left in the bowl to the pan.

 - Add Salt to taste also.